efvaldez1/ee298hw1/README.md

 # Screenshots/Examples
-Tolerance is 0.1 and Initial Learning Rate is 0.0001
+Tolerance is 0.1 and Initial Learning Rate is 0.0001 .
+The  input points are from (-10,10) with 0.1 interval.  graphs that are blue and solid are made by the input, given weights of user and adding Uniform Noise to the output.
+The graphs that are red and dashed/have broken lines are made by the input, weights given by Gradient Descent Operation.

 | Input Polynomial Weights     | Number of iterations           | Weights given after GDO  |  Learning Rate given after GDO  |
 | -----------------------------|:------------------------------:|------------------------:| --------------------------------:|